victorcouste/minikube-starburst-demo/README.md

 Command line, script and templates to quickly setup a [Starburst Enterprise](https://www.starburst.io/platform/starburst-enterprise/) demonstration environnement on a small and local [Kubernetes](https://kubernetes.io) cluster.

 The goal is to deploy Starburst Enterprise (based on [trino](https://trino.io) / PrestoSQL MPP SQL engine), [Apache Ranger](https://ranger.apache.org), a Hive metastore and a PostgreSQL database to a single-node [minikube](https://github.com/kubernetes/minikube) cluster.
-Deployments to the cluster are done via [Helm](https://helm.sh) charts installations, and Ranger + Hive are using internal databases.
+Deployments to the cluster are done via [Helm](https://helm.sh) charts installations, and Ranger + Hive use internal databases.

 ## Disclaimer